gregrs-uk/python-fhrs-osm/README.md

     * Install shapely module
     * (Re)create `fhrs` PostgreSQL database
     * Enable PostGIS and fuzzystrmatch extensions
-    * Import district boundaries from shapefiles
+    * Run `import_bline_districts.sh` to import district boundaries from shapefiles
     * Run `python get_fhrs_data.py` to download FHRS data and upload to the PostgreSQL database
         * By default, data for the Rugby and Warwick areas are downloaded, but this can be altered in `get_fhrs_data.py`
         * FHRS data is downloaded one authority at a time
     * Run `python get_osm_data.py` to download OpenStreetMap data and upload to the PostgreSQL database
+        * OSM ways are simplified to a single point at the center of the way.
         * By default, data is downloaded using Overpass API to match the bounding box of the FHRS data present in the database.
 The bounding box can be altered in `get_osm_data.py`
         * The OSM tag/value pairs to query can also be modified.
 Please see the docstrings in `fhrs_osm/__init__.py` for details
         * If OSM data for a large geographical area is required, it's best to filter a PBF file (e.g. one obtained from [GeoFabrik](http://download.geofabrik.de/europe/great-britain.html)) using `filter-osm.sh`.
 Set `use_xml_file = True` in `get_osm_data.py` to parse the filtered file rather than querying Overpass API